aidahimm/petsit/README.md

 </p>

 <h3> Technologies </h3>
-<p> The implementation of the application is written in JavaScript, I used the Node.js backend framework “Express.js”.
+<p> The implementation of the application is in JavaScript, I used the Node.js backend framework “Express.js”.
 For the ORM framework, I chose Sequelize which will link the MySQL database to the backend.
 The protocol of the web service is REST.
 The front-end would potentially be done with the Nuxt.js framework.</p>

 <h3> Functional Requirements </h3>
 <h4>Actors</h4>